 Understanding Data Types: First-Party, Second-Party, and Third-Party Explained

 Here is a perfect example:

-Drive personalised marketing campaigns with first-party insights.
+Drive personalized marketing campaigns with first-party insights.
 Target a niche audience through second-party data.
 Finally, reach a broader market with relevant messaging informed by third-party trends.

+Understanding Data Types: First-Party, Second-Party, and Third-Party Explained